 Curriculum Outcomes Outcome relevance 4-B3 Multiplication Meanings: explore When students recognize • explore various meanings of multiplication, focusing on the relationship between multiplication multiplication as skip counting and repeated addition and arrays, they will have useful 4-B4 Multiplication Properties: explore understandings for later work with • explore the commutative, distributive, and associative properties areas of rectangles.
-They will also 4-B5 Multiplication Facts: to 9 × 9 understand why and how to use • develop facts to 9×9 through concrete and pictorial representations the commutative, distributive, and • develop and practise strategies for fact recall associative principles to relate a new • recall facts to 9×9 product to a known product.
+They will also 4-B5 Multiplication Facts: to 9 × 9 understand why and how to use • develop facts to $9 \times 9$ through concrete and pictorial representations the commutative, distributive, and • develop and practise strategies for fact recall associative principles to relate a new • recall facts to $9 \times 9$ product to a known product.

-Pacing M Materials Prerequisites C (E Grid paper or Centimetre Grid Paper BLM) (optional) Counters (optional) • understanding the multiplication meaning of adding equal groups
+Pacing Materials Prerequisites

+1 h • Grid paper or Centimetre Grid Paper (BLM) (optional) • understanding the multiplication meaning of adding equal groups

+• Counters (optional)

-- An array can model a multiplication: - The number of rows represents one factor. - The number of columns represents the other factor. - The total number of items represents the product. - You can relate arrays to repeated addition by using repeated addition to add the number of items in each row or by skip counting. - Using an array makes it clear why factors can switch order and result in the same product.
+- An array can model a multiplication: - The number of rows represents one factor. - The number of columns represents the other factor. - The total number of items represents the product.

+• You can relate arrays to repeated addition by using repeated addition to add the number of items in each row or by skip counting.

+• Using an array makes it clear why factors can switch order and result in the same product.
 You can think about turning the array.

-For example, you can turn a 3 row-by-8 column array (3×8) to model an 8 row-by-3 column array (8×3) .
-This shows that $3 \times 8 = 8 \times 3$.
+For example, you can turn a 3 row-by-8 column array $(3 \times 8)$ to model an 8 row-by-3 column array $(8 \times 3)$ .
+This shows that $3 \times 8 = 8 \times 3$ .